DewofyourYouth/dew-blog/content/post/rebbe-meir-from-behind/index.md

 To give a simple example, in Parshas Balak, at the Shabbos table in Camp Morris, we learnt the following _passuk_ (Numbers 23:9).

-> As I see them from the mountain tops,
+> As I see them from the mountain tops, \
-> Gaze on them from the heights,
+> Gaze on them from the heights, \
-> There is a people that dwells apart,
+> There is a people that dwells apart, \
 > Not reckoned among the nations.

+The context here is that Bilaam is hired by Balak to curse the children of Israel, but when he tries, Hashem turns his curses to blessings.
+The above phrase is part of his first attempt to curse the Jews.

 The phrase “I see them from the mountain tops” is ambiguous both in English and in _Loshon_ _Kodesh_.
 It could mean either, I see those who are on the mountain top, or I, who am on the mountain top, see them.